gabotaco/WealthyWumpus/README.md

 # Commands

-Some commands have reactions to make it easier to play but heres the list of all commands:
+Some commands have reactions to make it easier to play but here's the list of all commands:

 | Command | Description  | Has Reaction |
 |---------|--------------|------------- |